Research

 Fiber is only found in plant foods, including fruits, vegetables, whole grains, legumes, nuts, and seeds.
 Prebiotics are present in fiber-rich foods, which are necessary for probiotics to thrive in the gut, making them an important component of gut health.
 Most adults do not consume the recommended minimum amount of fiber.
 Research suggests that a high-fiber diet may alter neurotransmitter activity to improve mood.10,11

-Incorporating a wide variety of these foods in your diet to take probiotics and prebiotics is essential for a healthy brain and gut.
+Incorporating a wide variety of these foods into your diet, which include probiotics and prebiotics, is essential for a healthy brain and gut.*

 Omega-3 Fats